AKERKits/Hexagon-Planter/README.md

 *Overview*

-The **AKER Hexagon Planter** is a lightweight chicken tractor designed to be fabricated using a CNC router and standard sheet materials.
+The **AKER Hexagon Planter** is a modular wall planter designed to be fabricated using a CNC router and standard sheet materials.
 For more information, visit the [AKER Website](http://www.akerkits.com).

 ![Hexagon Planter](https://github.com/AKERKits/Hexagon-Planter/blob/master/Images/AKER%20-%20Hexagon%20Planter%20-%20v1.0%20-%20Master%20Assembly-min%20Cropped.jpg?raw=true)